-Biographical information for each of the artists involved during Phase I may be accessed via the dropdown links above left which are grouped by category for their contributions to this album.
+Biographical credits for each of the artists involved during Phase I are accessible via the dropdown submenu above left describing their contributions to this album.
 They are grouped by instrument.
-Click on the dropdown button above left, and then on the appropriate link to go to information about each of the artist categories for each person involved in each of the functional areas.
+Click on the appropriate instrument category link and a new webpage will give you access to information about each of the artists who played in that category of instrument.

 Although almost all of the foundations for this album were completed during Phase I, the following things were identified in the working conversations with Ms. Gerber-Salins during the hiatus between Phase I and II that would benefit from updating/expansion:

-All these were addressed as part of the Phase II work.
+All those were addressed as part of the Phase II work.

 If you wish to comment on contents of this webpage, Clicking the button below will both transfer you to the Contact/Comment page, and pass along that you were on this webpage when you decided to comment.